New York Legal Industry Reform

 When Will Legal Reforms in New York Be Implemented?

 New York has not set a clear timeline for implementing the suggested legal industry reforms.
-The Working Group offered advice for how to enact the recommended reforms, and those details are currently being ironed out.

 Why Is Legal Industry Reform in New York Necessary?